-Based on 2015 data, the national average entrance fee is $282,230 and the national average monthly fee is $2,8741.
-There is enormous variability in entrance fees, and they have been seen in excess of $1.5 million2.
-The size of the monthly fees and the structure of the fees will vary among communities.
-Some communities will establish the fee when you move in, and that fee will only be subject to annual cost of living adjustments no matter what phase you are in.
+There is enormous variability in entrance fees – according to Senior Housing News, the national average in 2018 was $329,900, but they have been seen in excess of $1.5 million1.
+The size and structure of the monthly fees, which can also be quite high, will vary among communities.
+Some communities will establish the fee when you move in, and that fee will only be subject to annual cost-of-living adjustments no matter what phase you are in.
 Other communities may have a graduated fee schedule based on the phase (independent, assisted living or skilled nursing).
 It is important that you clearly understand the fee schedule of any community you are considering.

 Additionally, entrance fees and monthly fees vary depending on type of contract, geographic location, and size or type of residence chosen.
 Many CCRCs offer some degree of repayment of the entrance fee if a resident moves out or dies.
 CCRCs have detailed, multi-tier contracts and should be reviewed by a skilled attorney before making a commitment.
 The IRS, under Section 213 of the Internal Revenue Code, may recognize a percentage of both the entrance fee and the monthly service fee as a prepaid medical expense deduction.

 While policies may differ, long-term care insurance may pay for a portion of the monthly fee when you are in assisted living or skilled nursing care as long as you meet any other requirements of the policy.
 The entrance fees and the monthly fees for independent living are not covered by long-term care insurance.